decibling/whitepaper/content/en/docs/auction-marketplace/function-mechanism.md

 Item ownership transfered from C to C1, and C receives:

 **100 FROY - (10% income tax) = 100 - 10 = 90** (with ETH gas fee).

-## Notes
-* If the bid is made and the seller (artist/collector) did not take action to settle the bid within 72 hours, the marketplace will distribute automatically, but with the fee at 2.5% of the won price.